Harlequin duck: Description

 Adult breeding males have a colorful and complex plumage pattern.
 The head and neck are dark slate blue with a large white crescent marking in front of the eye that extends up to the crest, a small round dot behind the eye, and a larger oval spot down the side of the neck.
 A black crown stripe runs over the top of the head, with chestnut patches on either side.
 A black-bordered white collar separates the head from the breast.
 The body is largely a lighter slate blue with chestnut sides.
 A black-bordered white bar divides the breast vertically from the sides.
 The tail is black, long and pointed.
 The speculum is metallic blue.
 The inner secondary feathers are white and form white markings over the back when folded.
 The bill is blue-grey and the eye is reddish.
 Adult females are less colourful, with brownish-grey plumage with three white patches on the head: a round spot behind the eye, a larger patch from the eye to the bill and a small spot above the eye.

 Distribution and habitat

-Their breeding habitat is cold fast moving streams in north-western and north-eastern North America, Greenland, Iceland and eastern Russia.
+Their breeding habitat is cold fast moving streams in northwestern and northeastern North America, Greenland, Iceland and eastern Russia.
 The nest is usually located in a well-concealed location on the ground near a stream.
 They are usually found near pounding surf and white water.
 They are short distance migrants and most winter near rocky shorelines on the Atlantic and Pacific coasts.
 They are very rare migrants to western Europe.

 The eastern North American population is declining and is considered endangered.
 Possible causes include loss of habitat due to hydroelectric projects and loss of life due to oil spills near coastal areas.